Dino982/bank_tech_test/README.md

 User Stories
 -----
 ```
-As a user,
+As a bank customer,
+So that I can manage my money,
+I would like to have a bank account.

+As an account holder,
 So that I can add funds to my account,
 I would like to make deposits.

-As a user,
+As an account holder,
 So that I can spend my money,
 I would like to make withdrawals.

-As a user,
+As an account holder,
 So that I can see the balance in my account,
 I would like to see my account statement.